liferay/liferay-docs/discover/portal/articles/110-collaboration/04-collaborating/04-wiki/01-getting-started-wiki.markdown

 # Getting Started with Wikis

 The Menu (![Menu](../../../../images/icon-menu.png))
 is the best place to start working with your wikis.
-To start working with wikis for your site, click the *Menu* (![Menu](../../../../images/icon-menu.png)), navigate to your site, and select the *Content* section.
+Click the *Menu* (![Menu](../../../../images/icon-menu.png)), navigate to your site, and select the *Content* section.
 If you're updating an existing page-scoped wiki app instance, you can select that page scope from the scope menu that the Gear icon